asdf-format/asdf/docs/asdf/developer_versioning.rst

         version = "2.0.0"

-**CAUTION:** We might be tempted here to simply update the original BreakingObjectType, but failing to handle an older version of the schema constitutes dropping support for any ASDF Standard version that relies on that schema.
+**CAUTION:** We might be tempted here to simply update the original BreakingObjectType, but failing to handle an older version of the tag constitutes dropping support for any ASDF Standard version that relies on that tag.
 This should only be done after a deprecation period and with a major version release of the library, since files written by an older release will not be readable by the new code.